oasci/reptar/docs/source/calculators.rst

 When running calculations, you first create a property (e.g., energy) array where all values are ``NaN``.
 Each ``NaN`` value represents a calculation that still needs to run.
 The driver then spawns workers with batches of calculations to run.
-Once a worker is finished, we use the :meth:`~reptar.calculators.Data.Save` method to store the results in case the job terminates early.
+Once a worker is finished, we use the :meth:`~reptar.calculators.Data.save` method to store the results in case the job terminates early.

 .. mermaid::